© Crown copyright 2020

 If your gross receipts are less than £7,500 (or £3,750), you’re automatically exempt from tax on that income.

 If you’ve made a loss, however, it may be better for you to pay tax in the normal way - that is, on your receipts less expenses.
-You will need to tell HM Revenue and Customs (HMRC) that you want to do this within the time limit.
+You will need to tell HMRC that you want to do this within the time limit.

 3.2 If your gross receipts are more than the Rent-a-Room limit